fdiesel/Johnson/Readme.md

 # Johnson

-This is a java implementation of the Johnson's simple cycles algorithm.
+This is a java implementation of Johnson's simple cycles algorithm.

 ## Requirements